This piece was originally published on November 25, 2019, and was updated on October 25, 2022.

 Let’s say it took you an extra two years to save up the additional $50,000 to get to 20%.
 You’ll need to start accounting for the shift in the market in the two years you spent saving.
 Will the numbers still be in your favour?

 None of this makes any sense if you don’t have a plan.
 You need to work with lenders to know how much home you can afford, connect with a mortgage professional to calculate your mortgage payments and be honest with yourself about mortgage affordability.
-Like we said, the average cost of a home in Canada today is close to half a million dollars.
-If you’re hoping to live in popular urban areas like Toronto or Vancouver, that amount doubles.
+Like we said, the average cost of a home in Canada today is well over $600,000.
+If you’re hoping to live in popular urban areas like Toronto or Vancouver, that amount goes to over $1 million.
 Where you want to live and where you can afford to live is the question you need to be honest about.

-To learn more about calculating your mortgages check out our mortgage calculator.
+To learn more about calculating your mortgages, check out our mortgage payment calculator.